Bas-Relief – Sculpture in which figures project only slightly from a background, as on a coin

 You can also scratch, cut, press and scoop marks into and out of the clay with your clay tools to add textures.

-Once baked dry in a clay oven (kiln) you can even paint your final design.
+Once allowed to dry completely, you can even paint your final design.

 Bas-Relief Project 3